David Black (sculptor): Recognition

+Recognition for monumental public sculpture

-New York art critic Donald Kuspit, writes in a printed essay about Black's public sculptures: "They are remarkable for their sense of elation – a novelty in public space-and dynamics, which makes them an exciting environment unto themselves, even as they anchor the environment they inhabit, humanizing it in the process…"Of all the artists now that I know of, who make works that are meant for public space, David Black is, to my mind, unequivocally the most important.
+New York art critic Donald Kuspit, writes in a printed essay about Black's public sculptures: "They are remarkable for their sense of elation – a novelty in public space-and dynamics, which makes them an exciting environment unto themselves, even as they anchor the environment they inhabit, humanizing it in the process…" Of all the artists now that I know of, who make works that are meant for public space, David Black is, to my mind, unequivocally the most important.

 Hilton Kramer writes in a New York Times review: "his forms have an admirable definition, almost a simplicity, which is yet the result of a certain metaphorical development and resolution (...).
 It is as a sculptor, with a real feeling for his craft, that Mr. Black makes an impression.”

 Thalia Gouma-Petyerson writes in the magazine Sculpture Outdoors about Black's predilection for the color white: "he is ‘enamored of white objects partly because of their commonness and partly because of a sacred quality.
 With his sculptures, he tries to create a bridge between the common and the sacred."

 Robert A. Malone, former Dean of The Pratt Institute, also comments on the spiritual quality of Black's work: "His sculpture is transcendent in the same way that good music can be transcendent, not in the religious sense of being parochial."

+“With grace, wit and no small measure of style, David Black acknowledges that maturity has enriched his art and liberated his working procedures.
+The constraints of career building are now behind him and a new sense of freedom has unleashed creative powers that are driving him toward more ambitious projects.
+A recent outpouring of ideas has led to a series of monumentally scaled, publicly destined sculptures that are startling in originality, but intimately integrated as a body of work…” - Ruth K. Myer, Director of the Taft Museum.